 Whickham Coal and Wagonways

-During the time of Bishop Bury (1333-1345) the bishop granted a 12 year lease of mines in the manors of Whickham and Gateshead to Sir Thomas Grey and to a rector of Whickham called John Pulhore and this was renewed by Bishop Hatfield in 1356 though Hatfield appointed a Nicholas Cole (an appropriate name) of Newcastle as the ‘Kepper and Vender’ of his coals in the two manors in 1367.
+During the time of Bishop Bury (1333-1345) the bishop granted a 12 year lease of mines in the manors of Whickham and Gateshead to Sir Thomas Grey and to a rector of Whickham called John Pulhore.
+This was renewed by Bishop Hatfield in 1356 though Hatfield appointed a Nicholas Cole (an appropriate name) of Newcastle as the ‘Kepper and Vender’ of his coals in the two manors in 1367.
 In the 1550s mining rights were leased by the Bishop to John and Stephen Sotheran and in the 1570s to Bartram Anderson, a Merchant Adventurer of Newcastle.

-It then reverted back to the Bishops of Durham and Bishop John Cosin granted the rights to his son-in-law Sir Gilbert Gerard and a subsequent Bishop of Durham called Lord Crewe sold it to Colonel Liddell.
+After 1681, the ownership of Whickham reverted back to the Bishops of Durham and Bishop John Cosin granted the rights to his son-in-law, Sir Gilbert Gerard.
+A subsequent Bishop of Durham called Lord Crewe sold it to Colonel Liddell.
 As Lords of Ravensworth the Liddells and their partners owned the rights to mining as part of a powerful cartel of coal owners called the ‘Grand Allies’.

 Many of the mines in the Whickham area owned by the Bowes family were linked together by what is now the world’s oldest existing railway at Tanfield.
 The Tanfield wagonway crossed what is now the world’s oldest railway bridge at Causey Arch near Beamish.
 The wagonway was linked to the coal staithes at Dunston on the River Tyne.